 He committed suicide with yet another brand of gun, this time a semi-automatic pistol – but Remington was the name which stuck in the public’s mind.
 Mossberg, Springfield, Smith and Wesson, Glock, Colt and Ruger – some of the weapons used in other mass American shootings – have been lucky to escape a similar negative association.

 A judge threw out the initial Sandy Hook class action suit, but an appeal by families of the 26 school victims – 20 of them children – is being considered, and the company’s reputation was tarnished.

-Acitelli said the “fundamentals of our core business” remain strong.
+Acitelli said at the time that the “fundamentals of our core business” remained strong.